Virility: Male virility

 Research shows increased risks for health problems for children of older fathers.
 A large-scale Israeli study found that the children of men who were 40 or older were 5.75 times more likely than children of men under 30 to have an autism spectrum disorder, controlling for year of birth, socioeconomic status, and maternal age.
 Increased paternal age has also been correlated to schizophrenia in numerous studies.

-Researchers have found evidence to suggest overweight obesity may cause subtle damage to sperm and prevent healthy pregnancy.
+Researchers have found evidence to suggest overweight and obesity may cause subtle damage to sperm and prevent healthy pregnancy.
 They say fertilization was 40% less likely to succeed when the father was overweight.

 The American Fertility Society recommends an age limit for sperm donors of 50 years or less, and many fertility clinics in the United Kingdom will not accept donations from men over 40 or 45 years of age.